Updated by L. Vergon

 While it is worth checking with BNY Mellon and these unclaimed property websites, it is entirely possible that your parents closed out this account years ago.
 Assuming you have been through their financial records, if all you found was a passbook and not any account statements, there is a good chance they closed this account.
 Understandably, your patience for conducting your investigation will depend greatly on whether you think there is a significant amount of money at stake.

-It sounds as though the following advice is too late in your case, but for the benefit of other readers, this situation is a reminder that once your parents reach retirement age, it is a good idea for them to review their finances with a trusted family member.
-This should involve not just what their plans are, but also a complete inventory of all assets and sources of income (such as pension plans, etc.) That information could prevent those finances from turning into a cold case mystery in the future.
+It sounds as though the following advice is too late in your case; but for the benefit of other readers, this situation is a reminder that, once your parents reach retirement age, it is a good idea for them to review their finances with a trusted family member.
+This should involve not just what their plans are but also a complete inventory of all assets and sources of income (such as pension plans, etc.) That information could prevent those finances from turning into a cold case mystery in the future and help protect them against elder financial fraud now.

 Got a question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
-Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.
+Just go to the MoneyRates.com home page and look for the "Ask the Expert" box at the bottom of the page.